[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Athenaeus

 Detail of a Roman mosaic in Emporiae.
-Remember: whatever else he may say, Athenaeus never strays too far from fish.
+Remember: whatever else he may talk about, Athenaeus never strays too far from fish.

 Photo © Marco Prins 2003, by kind permission.